jhonkitri1/C-Language/README.md

 Case studies that I have completed with the C programming language
 #Keep Coding

-## Demo/cara kerja
+## Demo/how it works
-* Download programnya
+* Download the program
-* Jalankan program pada text editor anda
+* Run the program in your text editor

-## Tujuan repositori ini
+## Purpose of this repository
-* Menjadi referensi untuk mengerjakan kasus menggunakan bahasa c
+* Become a reference for working on cases using the c . programming language

 ## Authors
 *[@jhonkitri1](https://github.com/jhonkitri1)